Dupuytren’s Contracture

 What causes Dupuytren’s contractures?

-Dupuytren’s is a hereditary disorder, with a higher incidence in populations with Northern European descent, but can be found in any people of any background.
-Not all family members will develop Dupuytren’s disease and those who could get varying degree of nodules or contractures.
-Other factors which predispose to Dupuytren’s disease include:
+Additionally, Dupuytren’s, a hereditary disorder, occurs more frequently in populations of Northern European descent but affects individuals of any background.
+Moreover, not all family members will develop Dupuytren’s disease and those who could get varying degree of nodules or contractures.
+Furthermore, other factors which predispose to Dupuytren’s disease include:

 What are the symptoms of Dupuytren’s disease?

-Dupuytren’s disease can present with nodules, pits or cords.
-Nodules are small spherical collections of fascia which are typically felt in the palm of the hand.
-Pits are small valleys of soft tissue that can be found next to nodules.
-Cords are collections of fascia which contract slowly over time and can cause fingers to become curled into the hand without the ability to fully extend them.
+Additionally, Dupuytren’s disease can present with nodules, pits or cords.
+Moreover, nodules are small spherical collections of fascia which are typically felt in the palm of the hand.
+Moreover, pits are small valleys of soft tissue that can be found next to nodules.
+Additionallym cords are collections of fascia which contract slowly over time and can cause fingers to become curled into the hand without the ability to fully extend them.
 The most common finger to be affected is the ring, followed by the small, middle, thumb and index fingers.2 Dupuytren’s contracture typically progresses over the course of several years and it is difficult to predict how quickly and how severe the contractures will become.

 Diagnosis of Dupuytren’s Contractures